wesleycamargo/azure-docs.pt-br/articles/service-bus/service-bus-dotnet-hybrid-app-using-service-bus-relay.md

             // Define the data contract for the service [DataContract]
-            // Declare the serializable properties
+            // Declare the serializable properties.
             public class ProductData
             {
                 [DataMember]